spendyala/de-pyspark-guide/README.md

 2. Move to **06-File-Formats.ipynb** to understand data loading and saving
 3. Continue with **04-JSON-Processing.ipynb** and **03-Flatten-Complex-Objects.ipynb** for data structures
 4. Study **02-PySpark-Best-Practices.ipynb** for optimization tips
+5. Explore **09-Spark-SQL-Guide.ipynb** for SQL operations and optimization
-5. Explore **00-PySpark-Internals.ipynb** for a deep dive into how Spark works
+6. Dive into **00-PySpark-Internals.ipynb** for how Spark works under the hood
-6. Finally, use **08-Spark-UI-Guide.ipynb** to learn how to monitor and debug your PySpark applications
+7. Finally, use **08-Spark-UI-Guide.ipynb** to learn how to monitor and debug your applications

 Happy learning!